umineko99/umineko99.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---
-Shuya Chen is a doctoral researcher at the University of Edinburgh.
-Her supervisors are Professor [Vicky Chondrogianni](https://www.ed.ac.uk/profile/vicky-chondrogianni) and Dr. [Patrick Sturt](https://www.ed.ac.uk/profile/patrick-sturt).
-She is working on language development and processing in monolingual and bilingual Mandarin-speaking children.
-She holds an MSc (Distinction) in Developmental Linguistics from the University of Edinburgh with a dissertation in Anaphora resolution in Mandarin-speaking child heritage speakers.
-She earned a BA in International Education of Chinese at Shandong University, China.
+Hi, I'm Shuya Chen!
+I'm a doctoral researcher at the department of Philosophy, Psychology and Language sciences in the University of Edinburgh.
+My supervisors are Professor [Vicky Chondrogianni](https://www.ed.ac.uk/profile/vicky-chondrogianni) and Dr. [Patrick Sturt](https://www.ed.ac.uk/profile/patrick-sturt).

+I am currently working on language development and processing of referring expressions in monolingual and bilingual Mandarin-speaking children.
+I hold an MSc (Distinction) in Developmental Linguistics from the University of Edinburgh with a dissertation in Anaphora resolution in Mandarin-speaking child heritage speakers.
+I earned a BA in Teaching Chinese to Speakers of Other Languages at Shandong University, China.

+I also into photography, music and reading.
+See [my blog](https://shuya-chen.notion.site/shuya-chen/87439acbd07f4bd9aa99401eccd26a3c?v=3b31b90a6ccd4a4fbdca3a8b891067a2) for my thoughts, traveling notes and photos.